yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 [Full code for training Double Deep Q Network and Duel Q Network](https://github.com/yilundu/DQN-DDQN-on-Space-Invaders)

 Over the winter break I thought it would be fun to experiment with deep reinforcement learning.
-Using the ideas of reinforcement learning computers have been able to do amazing things such master the gane of [Go](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf), play 3D racing games competitvely, and undergo complex manipulations of the environment around them that completely defy explicit programming!
+Using the ideas of reinforcement learning computers have been able to do amazing things such master the gane of [Go](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf), play 3D racing games [competitively](https://arxiv.org/abs/1602.01783), and undergo complex manipulations of the environment around them that completely defy explicit programming!

 A little under 3 years ago, Deepmind released a Deep Q Learning reinforcement learning based learning algorithm that was able to master several games from Atari 2600 sheerly based of the pixels in the screen of the game.
 In this blog, we will test out the Deep Q network on the Atari game Space Invaders, using OpenAI Gym, encoperating a couple newer architecture changes proposed in more recent papers, Dueling Deep Q networks(DQN) and Double Deep Q networks(DDQN).